martbetz/martbetz.github.io/terms-and-conditions.md

 </ul>
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) all content is reflective of style&nbsp;— for example, humorous and/or hyperbolic statements are exclusively intended as such; the author does not promote such statements as literal and accepts no responsibility should any misinterpretation arise
+(as per the <a href="#disclaimer">General Disclaimer</a>) all content is reflective of style (for example, humorous and/or hyperbolic statements are exclusively intended as such; the author does not promote such statements as literal and accepts no responsibility should any misinterpretation arise)
 </li>
 </ul>
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) opinions expressed by the author are solely representational of independent observation and experience&nbsp;— the author does not promote such opinions as absolute; however, the author does reserve the right to present such opinions without prejudice
+(as per the <a href="#disclaimer">General Disclaimer</a>) opinions expressed by the author are solely representational of independent observation and experience (the author does not promote such opinions as absolute; however, the author does reserve the right to present such opinions without prejudice)
 </li>
 </ul>
 <ul>